kelviphung/Powershell/README.md

 ***
 # The script create by Kelvin Phung from AAC to work .
 When copying or using for personal purposes, please cite the author's copyright.
-# Active account administrator and set password
+# Active account administrator and set password.
     $pwd = Read-Host " Input your password in here"  -AsSecureString Get-LocalUser | Where-Object {$_.Name -eq "Administrator"} | ForEach-Object {
     if ($_.Enabled -eq $true) {